sunlight-cms/sunlight-cms/README.rst

 Legacy code notice
 ******************

-This codebase is, as of writing, more than 10 years old.
-It was originally written for PHP 4 and uses very little OOP (as it was my very first big project).
+This codebase is very old.
+It was originally written for PHP 4 and uses very little OOP.
+It was my very first big project.

-While it is functional and secure, one should keep this in mind when browsing through the code :)
+While it is functional and has no known security vulnerabilities, one should keep this in mind when browsing through the code.